 Newark Academy provides a secure environment that promotes opportunities for student growth.
 Parents and all other visitors to our campus must enter through the front entrance to the building and report directly to the receptionist.
 Here they will sign in and receive a visitor’s pass that must be worn at all times.

-Parents or guardians who need to contact a child during the program, should speak to a member of the Summer Session staff, the Mott-Leeny Baseball Camp staff or the PULSE Sports Camps staff.
+Parents or guardians who need to contact a child during the program, should speak to a member of the Summer Session staff, the Mott-Leeny Baseball Camp staff.
 Parents may not interrupt classes or camp sessions.
 Teachers and counselors may not release a child early from a class or activity without clearance from the appropriate Summer Program staff.

 Newark Academy is proud to partner with SAGE Dining Services® for our food service.
 Students are welcome to enjoy meals in the dining room for breakfast, lunch, or snack.
 The dining room is open every day from 7:30 a.m. to 1:30 p.m.
 For daily menu options, including a customizable allergen filter, visit www.sagedining.com/menus/newarkacademy